Many people who consider composite bonding are regular tea drinkers – especially in the UK – and worry that their new smile will stain quickly.

 If you drink tea regularly, composite bonding can still be an excellent option – as long as it’s planned, placed, and maintained properly.

-At Whites Dental, our Composite Bonding in London treatments are planned around real lifestyle habits – including tea and coffee consumption – so your results look natural and age well over time.
+At Whites Dental, our Composite Bonding in London treatments are planned around real lifestyle habits – including tea, coffee, diet and maintenance – so you understand how to keep your results looking as fresh as possible.

 📅 Book your free consultation or explore our composite bonding cost guide.